 The initial project specifications were delivered to us late in 2013.
-The project brainstorming, market niche research, competition comparison and branding strategy was already done by that time.
-Also the user experience mockups and workflow diagrams were done and provided as input for the first phase of the project.
+The project brainstorming, market niche research, competition comparison, and branding strategy was already done by that time.
+Also, the user experience mockups and workflow diagrams were done and provided as input for the first phase of the project.

 We received the detailed functional specification for the phase 1 before we started to discuss the requirements with the customer.
 Also we received the initial set of the page designs.
-The rest of the designs were delivered either during the specifications discussion stage or at the time when the core of the functionality was in implementation stage.
+The rest of the designs were delivered either during the specifications discussion stage or at the time when the core of the functionality was in the implementation stage.
 While the functional specifications were discussed and polished the rest of the designs were delivered.
-Also the slicing style guide was made up and ready for the HTML/CSS slicing stage.
+Also, the slicing style guide was made up and ready for the HTML/CSS slicing stage.

-Our work on the project started early in 2014 when the functional specification was finalized, the designs were complete and refined and the estimation for the first phase was agreed upon.
+Our work on the project started early in 2014 when the functional specification was finalized, the designs were completed and refined and the estimation for the first phase was agreed upon.
 The first efforts at our side were to slice the static HTML/CSS pages and prepare the staging server for demonstration purposes (as we strongly believe that early feedback from the customer can save a lot of efforts and can give the customer real-time insight on how the project implementation is moving on).
-Also we performed the initial research to decide upon the admin and CMS functions implementations.
+Also, we performed the initial research to decide upon the admin and CMS functions implementations.

 The phase 1 was delivered to production late in September 2014.
 At this time we created the necessary instances on Amazon AWS cloud and prepared the automated deployment process.
-Also we added up the tools and services to make sure the project availability is as close to 100% as possible, and also we integrated NewRelic monitoring solution to be able to monitor the project health in real time and to get notifications about any critical events.
-Also together with the project core implementation the integrations with third party services was built up :
+Also we added up the tools and services to make sure the project availability is as close to 100% as possible, and also we integrated NewRelic monitoring solution to be able to monitor the project health in real-time and to get notifications about any critical events.
+Also together with the project core implementation the integrations with third-party services was built up :

 In October 2015 the second phase implementation has started.
 It featured the integration with RACQ (Australian club for Roadside Assistance, Motoring, Insurance, Finance & Travel) and special membership conditions for its existing participants.
 Also the project services availability for guest and members users was refactored.
-In addition the path to accept the Global Money Week participants was added.
+Also the path to accept the Global Money Week participants was added.
 And as a most recent addition Life Sherpa was extended to provide special conditions and services for corporate subscribers.

 Life Sherpa was meant to be a highly available service targeted to the Australian and New Zealand audience equally accessible and usable from both desktop and mobile devices.
 The latter was especially important as the primary audience for the service is the generation of Millenials.
 To achieve this the most recent versions of desktop browser must have been supported - Google Chrome, Mozilla Firefox, Safari, Microsoft Internet Explorer and Edge.
 Likewise for mobile the support of Chrome, Safari and Edge browsers was necessary.